Houston Juvenile Defense Lawyer

 We advise clients in areas ranging from truancy violations to violent felony-level offenses that end up in adult court.
 Contact our firm for knowledgeable representation in all juvenile matters in Houston, including:

 Underage alcohol consumption or possession

 Shoplifting or retail theft

-Juvenile Probation Rules and Regulations
+Juvenile Probation Rules and Regulations in Houston

 Probation is the sentence for about half of juvenile delinquency findings, and one of the most common dispositions in cases handled by a juvenile court.
 Juvenile probation limits the minor’s freedom and activities.
 A court determines the extent and terms of probation based on the specifics of the minor’s delinquent act.
 The court may also order probation in addition to other dispositions, such as fines and counseling requirements.